eisenforschung/mpie-jupyterhub-server/README.md

 To register on the server, please email the admin.
 Then the instruction including a one-time password will be sent to you via email.

 ## Changing the one-time password
 After receiving the one-time password via email, please first connect to the server via ssh.
-Upon your connection, after logging in, you will be asked to set a new password. **Please note that with the one-time password, you can not log in to the jupyterhub.**
+Upon your connection, after logging in, you will be asked to set a new password.
+**After you change your password, please send the admin a quick email to add you to the users' list.
+Without being added to the list, you can not access the jupyter environment from your browser.**
 To connect the server, via ssh, you can use linux or mac terminal and enter `ssh <your_username>@cmserver02.mpie.de`.
 Please make sure of your vpn connection beforehand, if you are outside of the institute.
 From Windows OS, you need to use Windows PowerShell or windows subsystem for linux (WSL).